 Similarly Ooty to Coonoor the distance is about 17km (11 miles).
 It is a more practical ( in terms of travel time and train schedule ) way to experience the mountain train.

 The steepest climb is in the stretch between Kallar and Coonoor, that is about 20 km (12 miles) of the journey.
 The viaduct crossing between Kallar and is breathtaking and photogenic.
 Though not very steep , the route till Fern Hill from Coonoor is uphill.
-And from there it is a gentle downhill slop to the final station, that is Ooty.
+And from there it is a gentle downhill slope to the final station, that is Ooty.
 The railway station is right in the heart of the town.

 If you have the luxury of selecting a seat, try to get a seat by the left side as the train heads to Ooty.
 This side offers gorgeous view of the valley as the train climbs.
 The right side is against the wall of the hill, liming your view outside.
 Be aware that the engine is attached at the rear & front of the train based on the up or down journey.
 So don’t get fooled in deciding the direction of journey when the train is at waiting at the platform.
-Though a bit expensive, the first class is less crowed that the much cheaper second class.
+Though a bit expensive, the first class is less crowded that the much cheaper second class.

 Thanks to the UNESCO World Heritage Site status , things are maintained in the traditional fashion as it were.
 The tickets issued at the stations are the old card type rather than the computer printed ones.
 So is the way the stations are maintained.
 The whole system still holds the legacy of the bygone era.
 You can see the railways gang men walking along the track, doing the track inspections and display their ID to the guard as the train passes.